One To Ten In Welsh

 Understanding the Structure and Patterns

 While these numbers might seem disparate at first glance, there are underlying patterns and etymological connections.
-For instance, the sounds and structures of some numbers reflect their ancient Celtic roots.
+To give you an idea, the sounds and structures of some numbers reflect their ancient Celtic roots.
 While a deep linguistic dive is beyond the scope of this introductory guide, understanding these patterns can aid memorization and provide a deeper appreciation for the language's evolution.
 Future studies of Welsh grammar will reveal more of these fascinating connections.

 Practical Applications: Using Numbers in Everyday Welsh